 - In a small bowl, sift together the flour, sugar and baking powder.
 Set aside.

-- In a medium size bowl, whisk together orange pulp, butter, eggs, buttermilk, lemon zest and vanilla until fully blended.
+- In a medium size bowl, whisk together orange pulp, butter, eggs, buttermilk, lemon zest, orange zest and vanilla until fully blended.

 - Add the sifted dry ingredients.
 Use a large spoon and mix by hand until fully combined.
 Spread the batter into the loaf pan.